 What Is Hard Lighting?

 Most photographers and filmmakers break down light into two broad categories: hard light and soft light.
-Soft lighting is created with light sources that are either highly diffused or far away, causing it to “wrap around” the subject matter.
-It’s often used in scenes where the director wants to create a sense of calm or flatter a character with an angelic glow.
+Soft lighting is created with light sources that are either highly diffused or far away.
+This effect causes it to “wrap around” the subject matter.
+You’ll often see soft lighting in scenes where the director wants to create a sense of calm or flatter a character with an angelic glow.

 On the flip side of the coin, hard light is far more harsh and bold.
-It’s created with a single bright light source, usually close to the subject.
+You can create it using a single bright light source, usually close to the subject.
 This creates distinct plains of light and shadow with a clear fall-off between the two.

 Painters have favored the depth that hard lighting can bring to a work of art, using techniques like chiaroscuro to give their images drama and life.
 Those traditional painting techniques translate amazingly to the big screen.

 What is hard light used for?

 Hard light is amazing for creating a sense of drama or intensity in your films.
 It can create tension in your scene, build contrast and depth, or draw your audience’s eye to a specific part of the frame.

 Let’s go over some examples of hard lighting schemes in classic movies and modern favorites!

 Hard lighting in horror films